50 Things You Do Every Day That Annoy Other People

 Talking ad nauseam about how busy you are

-No matter what your job, your family situation, or your list of hobbies, chances are, you consider yourself a pretty busy person.
-If you’re constantly talking about how busy you are, however, it comes across as the most annoying kind of humblebrag—and worse yet, people wear their busyness as a badge of honor.
+No matter what your job, your family situation, or your list of hobbies is, chances are, you consider yourself a pretty busy person.
+If you're constantly talking about how busy you are, however, it comes across as the most annoying kind of humblebrag.

 Tapping your feet

 Why is it that people in offices forget their manners with such shocking frequency?
-Tapping your foot under your desk does more than create distracting noise; it also has a tendency to shake whatever’s on your coworkers’ desks, too.
+Tapping your foot under your desk does more than create distracting noise; it also has a tendency to shake whatever's on your coworkers' desks.

 Parking too close to the line in a parking lot

-We’ve all been there: you’re in a hurry to get into the store before it closes and you wind up parking your car a little too close to the line in the parking lot or, worse yet, over it.
-Unfortunately, when you do this, you might just be the one who pays the price—in dings to your precious ride.
+We've all been there: You're in a hurry to get into the store before it closes and you wind up parking your car a little too close to the line in the parking lot—or, worse yet, over it.
+Unfortunately, when you do this, you might just be the one who pays the price, in dings or scratches on your precious ride.

 Finishing a food item and putting the container back in the fridge

-Whether it’s a forgetful habit or just a lazy one, we’ve all been guilty of putting an empty container back in the fridge after you’ve taken the last bite or sip, setting someone else up for disappointment down the line.
+Whether it's a forgetful habit or just a lazy one, we've all been guilty of putting an empty container back in the fridge after you've taken the last bite or sip, setting someone else up for disappointment down the line.

 Putting something back on the wrong shelf at the grocery store

-So, you’re at the grocery store and you realized that you just bought the wrong kind of bread.
+So, you're at the grocery store and you realize that you just picked up the wrong kind of bread.
 What do you do?
-Unfortunately, for many of us, the answer is, “Stick it on any nearby shelf and hope someone finds it.”
+Unfortunately, for many of us, the answer is, stick it on any nearby shelf and hope someone finds it.

 Talking at the movies

 We all get surprised and scared at the movies from time to time.
-That said, we all know better than to scream, “Don’t go in there!” at the screen—even if we can’t help but do it anyway.
+That said, we know better than to scream, "Don't go in there!" at the screen—or at least, we should.